apache/beam/playground/frontend/README.md

 ## About

-Apache Beam is an open-source, unified model for defining parallel processing pipelines for batch and streaming data.
-It provides a portable API layer for building sophisticated data-parallel processing pipelines that may be executed across a diversity of execution engines, or runners.
+Beam Playground is an interactive environment to try out Beam transforms and examples.
+The vision for the Playground is to be a web application where users can try out Beam without having to install/initialize a Beam environment.

 ## Getting Started